bailey27/cppcryptfs/INSTALL.md

 http://www.activestate.com/activeperl/downloads

-For git, the git that comes with cygwin works well.
+For git, the git that comes with cygwin works well.  git is not selected in the cygwin install by default.
+You will need to select it.

 https://www.cygwin.com/